KL0010/POS_IMS/README.md

 3. Go to POS_IMS/Areas/Account/LoginWith2fa.cshtml and change init values your Trilio credentials. <br /><br />
 Currently, the system sends 2 identical 2FA message.
 One when login in and the other on deletion of the token.
 Next update will change the 2nd SMS to state token has been deleted. <br>

 <b>Critical</b> to input an email and mobile you can access.
 Login cannot occur if email has not been validated, and pass 2fa logic.
-Example is shown below.
+Example is shown below. <br />
 <img src="https://github.com/kiet1375/POS_IMS/blob/main/POS_IMS/POS_IMS/imgs/register.jpg">
 <br />
 <img src="https://github.com/kiet1375/POS_IMS/blob/main/POS_IMS/POS_IMS/imgs/sms.jpg" width="400" height="790">